Cost of Living in La Paz - Updated Prices & Insights

 Internet is cheaper than 95% of cities in North America

-Rice is cheaper than 93% of cities in North America
+Average monthly net salary is lower than 94% of cities in North America

 La Paz Median Internet Speeds (Updated April 2026)